-Cotton growers and scouts in the Southeast can use a Web-based phone app stink bug decision aid to assess and manage stink bug damage based on thresholds for different cotton growth stages.
+Cotton growers and scouts in the Southeast can use the smartphone Stink Bug Decision Aid App to assess and manage native stink bug damage based on thresholds for different cotton growth stages.
+You can download the app from the Apple App store and Google Play by searching "stink bugs" or "Stink Bug Decision Aid".
 This scouting decision aid was developed for use in the Southeast to encourage (1) enhanced adoption of stink bug scouting in cotton, (2) better field identification of stink bug-induced boll damage symptoms, and (3) use of recommended scouting procedures.
 This stink bug app describes the decision aid and how to use it.
 The aid relies on the latest dynamic threshold for stink bugs in cotton based on week of bloom.
 The use of a simple decision aid can help producers and scouts:

-- select the correct boll sizes for stink bug damage assessments, - recognize stink bug damage, - follow straightforward scouting steps, and - utilize the "dynamic" threshold to avoid yield losses and minimize unnecessary insecticide use.
+- select the correct boll sizes for stink bug damage assessments, - · recognize stink bug damage, - · follow straightforward scouting steps, and - utilize the "dynamic" threshold to avoid yield losses and minimize unnecessary insecticide use.

 The stink bug app should improve stink bug management because the dynamic threshold is based on the cotton growth stages when the crop is most susceptible to stink bug damage.
-It relies on lower thresholds during weeks of maximum susceptibility (weeks three through five of the bloom period) and higher thresholds during stages of lower vulnerability (weeks one to two and six to nine of the bloom period).
+The app relies on lower thresholds during weeks of maximum susceptibility (weeks three through five of the bloom period) and higher thresholds during stages of lower vulnerability (weeks one to two and six to nine of the bloom period).